DxSign/sideload-wiki/docs/faq/dxsign.md

 ### I recently made a purchase, and it's been 72 hours without receiving an email.

 This means that Apple is taking longer to process your device, which is beyond our control.
 You will receive an email eventually, so please be patient.
-If it has been more than 4 days, we recommend creating a support ticket, and we will investigate the issue for you.
+If it has been more than 4 days, we recommend creating a support ticket in our [Discord Support](https://discord.gg/n9gCG3U5Yf), and we will investigate the issue for you.

 ### My dashboard indicates that my device has been blacklisted.